RubyHeald/air-dnd/README.md

 # Airdnd

-An app to find and book epic venues for your RGP parties.
+An app to find and book epic venues for your RPG parties.

 ## Getting started